Maine Motor Transport Association

 f.)
 The entry must also contain the name, signature and title of company executive, president or owner with his or her verification that all information contained in the entry is true and correct to the best of his or her knowledge, information, and belief.

-Page 12-13 Inspection and Maintenance of Equipment
+Page 6 Inspection and Maintenance of Fleet (bullet list)

 Judging will be based on thoroughness of programs and policies.
 Especially important are company efforts to exceed minimum state and federal safety requirements.
-By reading an entry, a judge should be able to determine the content and effectiveness of a company’s over-all safety program.

 Return Grand Champion Entries To: